toa-io/toa/extensions/storages/readme.md

 ## Deduplication

-BLOBs are stored in the storage system with their checksum as the key, ensuring that identical BLOBs are stored only once.
+BLOBs are stored in the underlying storage with their checksum as the key, ensuring that identical BLOBs are stored only once.
 Variants, on the other hand, are not deduplicated across different entries.